EOC = Emotional Over-Control

 • To establish an unhealthy bond with a caretaker type –

 WE need to be willing to give up most or all of our autonomy, which may be our usual style (Victim, Lost Child), OR “only” abandon ourselves in romantic relationships.
-What we’re really asking for is permission to animate the very part we’ve buried!
+What we’re really asking for is to have someone give us permission to animate the very part we’ve buried!

-‘THEY’ can be a taker/user or rescuer, but some degree of narcissist – or else they wouldn’t want to take on the parental or bully role with us.
-Instead of ‘giving us life”, most of the time they will reinforce our self-destruction.
+‘THEY’ can be a taker/user or rescuer, but must be some degree of narcissist – or else they wouldn’t want to take on the parental or bully role with us.
+Instead of ‘giving us life”, most of the time they reinforce our self-destruction.

 7. Perfectionism – Just as Illusion is about others (in Part 6), P. is about ourselves.
 We O-C to compensate for never feeling good enough to be loved unconditionally.
 We figured that we should always be perfect, in every way, otherwise we deserve to be dead – or definitely thrown away.

 If we actually were flaw-less, knowing everything & never making a mistake – we’d never have to face the pain of rejection, because everyone would always accept & love us, starting with our parents.